 - Furnished (Gemeubileerd).
-Everything has been taken care of and the apartment is ready to be moved into.
-It may contain any combination of furniture, appliances, curtains, light fixtures, carpets, cutlery and dishes, television, stereo equipment, kitchen appliances such as microwave, dishwasher, refrigerator, and sometimes even bed linens and blankets or down feather beds.
+Everything should have been taken care of, and the apartment should be ready to move into.
+It will contain: furniture, appliances, curtains, light fixtures, carpets, cutlery and dishes, television and stereo equipment.
+Kitchen appliances should be there too.
+These could include: microwave, dishwasher, refrigerator, and sometimes even bed linens, blankets or down feather beds.
 Make sure to ask for a complete inventory list before agreeing to anything.
-If anything is missing, negotiate it before you sign the lease.
+If something is missing, negotiate it before you sign the lease.
 Utilities are (usually) included.

 The Rental Contract

-Many rental contracts have been especially designed to meet the needs of expatriates, and include an English translation.
+Many rental contracts have been specially designed to meet the needs of expatriates, and include an English translation.

-- A deposit: usually one month, sometimes 2 or 3
+- A deposit: usually for one month’s rent, but sometimes 2 or 3.

-- User’s costs, such as utilities, municipal levies and gardenmaintenance
+- User’s costs: utilities, municipal levies and garden maintenance.

 - A clause on minor repairs

 - A clause stating that the lessee is responsible for the yearly cleaning of the central heating system, water boilers, chimneys, gutters and draining pipes